laughinggas/KIASLeanTut/README.md

 Lean tutorial on 10th July 2025

 # Installation instructions
 There are 3 Lean files here.
-You can use them in your local installation of Lean, or use them online on the [Lean 4 web editor](https://live.lean-lang.org/).
+You can use them in your local installation of Lean, or use them online on the [Lean 4 web editor](https://live.lean-lang.org/) or the [ReasLab Playground](https://alpha.reaslab.io/playground).
 If you are new to Lean, start with the Basic file and then choose what you like!

 You must first install Lean: instructions given [here](https://lean-lang.org/install/).
 To then get a local version of this repository, run the following in your terminal in a suitable folder:
 * run `git clone https://github.com/laughinggas/KIASLeanTut/`